 - Chose footwear that supports the foot (especially the heel and arches) to provide cushioning and shock absorbing.

-- Regenerative medicine is a new field that shows significant potential in the treatment of fat pad Atrophy, especially Platelet Rich Plasma injections and Stem Cell Therapy.
+- Regenerative medicine is a new field that shows significant potential in the treatment of fat pad Atrophy, especially Platelet Rich Plasma injections.

 When conventional methods fail, healthcare providers may recommend surgical treatment as a last resort.